Hoglandets-IT/iTop/quick_impact_analysis.md

 - [ ] Restore redundancy computation

 # TODO to finalize the feature
+- [ ] Unit tests for the whole stuff
 - [ ] Deshardcode the query against the source nodes
 - [ ] Deshardcode the query against the datamodel
     - [ ] Get the algorithm from make_quick_impact_query.php